inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 ## Applied practices

 - The following coding practices were implemented:
     - Test-Driven Development: unit test which verifies correctness of our returned time was implemented before the route itself.
 Pytest framework was used for testing.
+        - In order to verify correctness of returned time, I have made a sequence of requests and verified that the difference between returned value and client time is less than particular threshold.
     - Separate `requirements.txt`: Flask encourages the use of a separate `requirements.txt` file to manage project dependencies.
     - Separation of configuration from the business logic: separate `config.py` is used to manage configuration of the application.
 It also supports environmental variables thus making distribution of the application easier.
+    - KISS (keep it simple, stupid): more complex flask applications might require different project layout and separation of components.
+However, for the simple web services, extension of which is unlikely, community encourages to use simpler repository structure.
+        - The single route `display_time` is contained in the `handlers/routes.py` file.
+Business logic is not separated or delegated to separate service because the overall functionality is not demanding.